akidrizi/greeklish-expressions/README.md

 Solves the issues where  post, page and term slugs are saved in Greek letters by auto converting them to Latin characters.

 ### What it does:
-* Converts the permalink of all any new page/post/slug from Greek to Latin automatically.
+* New: Converts the permalink of any new page/post/slug from Greek to Latin automatically.
 * Existing: simply press update on each item you wish to convert to Latin.
 * Plug-and-Play: simply activate and it works, no need to setup.